zojeda/shiny/README.md

-Docker for Shiny Server
+Docker for Shiny Server (openshift ready)
 =======================

 This is a Dockerfile for Shiny Server on Debian "testing".
 It is based on the r-base image.

-The image is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).
+The image is available from [Docker Hub](https://registry.hub.docker.com/u/apgye/shiny/).

 As of January 2017, the Shiny Server log is written to `stdout` and can be viewed using `docker logs`.
 The logs for individual apps are in the `/var/log/shiny-server` directory, as described in the [Shiny Server Administrator's Guide]( http://docs.rstudio.com/shiny-server/#application-error-logs)